jithingithub99/netcat-usage/README.md

 `` cd /prometheus-bkp ``

-installed netcat in prometheus-bkp-pod & prometheus-0
+Install netcat in prometheus-bkp-pod & prometheus-0

-apt get update
+`` apt get update ``
-apt install netcat
+`` apt install netcat ``

-make ready pod prometheus-0 to send the data to newly created pod
+Make ready the pod prometheus-0 to send the data to newly created pod

-on receiving pod (prometheus-bkp-pod)
+On receiving pod (prometheus-bkp-pod) execute below command

- nc -l -p 1234 > prometheus-bkp.21122021.tar.gz
+ `` nc -l -p 1234 > prometheus-bkp.21122021.tar.gz ``

-on sending pod (prometheus-0)
+On sending pod (prometheus-0) execute below commands

- nc -w 3 10.244.10.153  1234 < prometheus-bkp.21122021.tar.gz
+`` nc -w 3 10.244.10.153  1234 < prometheus-bkp.21122021.tar.gz ``

- (where 10.244.10.153 is the IP address of newly created pod (prometheus-bkp-pod) -we can get the ip using "k get pod prometheus-bkp-pod -n monitoring"
+ (Where 10.244.10.153 is the IP address of newly created pod (prometheus-bkp-pod)

+ We can get the ip using  `` k get pod prometheus-bkp-pod -n monitoring ``

+Verify data has been copied from kubernetes pod to destination system